-Canada is one of the worst countries for women—I am referring to both White and Colored women.
-Before I start talking about why I feel that Canada is unsafe for colored women, I must point out the case of the White Canadian women.
+Canada is one of the worst countries for women—I am referring to both White and non-White women.
+Before I start talking about why I feel that Canada is unsafe for non-White women, I must point out the case of the White Canadian women.
 My comment is based on conversations that I had with a couple of White Canadian women.
-They were all very silent, dismissive, and submissive about their ongoing abuse.
+They were dismissive and submissive about their ongoing abuse.
 I feel they were treated worst than animals by their partners or colleagues; and, then they initially chose to keep quiet due to the lack of support by their family and community.

 So how come Canada’s name does not show up in the list provided by the Thomson Reuters Foundation.
 See Reuters’ article “Factbox: Which are the world’s 10 most dangerous countries for women?“.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.